Maple Wood Kitchen Cabinets

-- Pacifica - Dark maple kitchen cabinets radiate effortless elegance and are the hottest trend in contemporary kitchen.
-These richly finished cabinets boast burgundy notes of mahogany and cherry and feature solid maple doors with a deep bevel and impressive raised maple centers.
+- Pacifica - Dark maple kitchen cabinets radiate effortless elegance and are the hottest trend in contemporary kitchen design.
+These richly finished cabinets boast burgundy notes of mahogany and cherry and feature solid maple doors with a deep bevel, plus impressive raised maple centers.

-Every cabinet box we sell is manufactured with 100 percent 1/2-inch Grade-A plywood and matching interiors and sides.
+Every cabinet box we sell is manufactured with 100 % 1/2-inch Grade-A plywood and matching interiors and sides.

 Maple Kitchen Cabinet Style Ideas

 - Traditional Kitchen - Combine Spice Maple cabinets with golden granite countertops to create a kitchen filled with warm and welcoming light.
-The addition of architectural elements including crown moldings, frosted-glass fronted doors and an integrated wine rack produces a hint of Old World luxury.
+The addition of architectural elements, including crown moldings, frosted-glass front doors and an integrated wine rack, produce a hint of Old World luxury.
 Pair honey-toned cabinets with brightly painted ceramic tiles in counters, floors and backsplashes to summon the sights of a Tuscan summer.